appsmithorg/appsmith-docs/website/docs/workflows/tutorials/create-workflow.md

 <!-- vale on -->

-Communicating important updates and task completions to your team or management is crucial for keeping projects on track Automating these notifications helps prevent delays and miscommunication.
+Communicating important updates and task completions to your team or management is crucial for keeping projects on track.
+Automating these notifications helps prevent delays and miscommunication.
 In this tutorial, you’ll learn how to set up automated email notifications using the Appsmith workflow.

 :::tip What you'll learn
 By following this tutorial, you will gain a comprehensive understanding of: